 If security professionals can prove the region of the world where an attack is originating from, then it becomes much easier to minimize it, or stop it, altogether.

 Time for a Second Look at Data

 Despite the existence and rise of big data, organizations are still ignorant or reluctant to review their repositories to find solutions to their hardest questions.
-They believe or assume that either their platforms or data they possess are too slow, unwieldy, or tough to leverage.
+They believe or assume that their platforms are too slow, unwieldy, or tough to leverage.

 To answer their hardest questions, organizations only need to build more confidence in the ability of their data to provide solutions to these difficult questions.
 Most teams have resorted to only asking the questions they are sure data will answer, instead of going a step further to ask the difficult questions and investigate in their data repositories.

 Today, the questions that were once considered impossible are no longer considered so if the right processes and technologies are put in place.
 The data an organization has in its repository is enough to provide unimaginable solutions.
-All that remains is asking the right questions.
+All that’s left to do is ask the right questions.

-In this way, DevOps experts stand a huge chance to impact the value of organizational data and take their organizations to admirable levels of success.
+In this way, DevOps experts are in a prime position to impact the value of organizational data and take their organizations to the highest levels of success.